Complications of HIV Infection continued...

 - Body fat abnormalities, such as facial fat loss or extra belly fat

-- Insulin resistance, leading to blood sugar problems
+- Insulin resistance, leading to blood sugar problems and diabetes

-- Problems with metabolism of fats (lipids)
+- Problems with metabolism of fats ( cholesterol)

 - A buildup of lactic acid in the blood